-Figure 1, The blockhouse at Cape Canaveral Launch Complex 34 (LC-34), with the service structure rising behind it, November 1960.
+Fig 1, The blockhouse at Cape Canaveral Launch Complex 34 (LC-34), with the service structure rising behind it, Nov 1960.
 Credit: NASA.

 An air start is the ignition of any rocket motor or engine after first motion of the vehicle.
 Upper stage ignition of a multistage rocket is a special case of air starting.
 Usually it involves the starting of strap-on boosters after a central motor has lifted the vehicle, or visa versa.

-A blockhouse is a heavily reinforced building, designed to withstand blast and heat, which, in the early years of space exploration, contained the electronic controls and equipment for preparing and launching a rocket (see Figure 1).
+A blockhouse is a heavily reinforced building, designed to withstand blast and heat, which, in the early years of space exploration, contained the electronic controls and equipment for preparing and launching a rocket (Fig 1).